dgc-network/dgc-platform-v1/examples/splinter/README.md

 or more other nodes.
 When the other nodes accept the circuit proposal, the circuit is created.

-1. Get the gridd public key from the `gridd-alpha` container.
+1. Get the dgc-platform-daemon public key from the `dgc-platform-daemon-alpha` container.
 You will need this key when creating a circuit definition file in step 3.

-   `$ docker exec gridd-alpha cat /etc/dgc-platform/keys/gridd.pub`
+   `$ docker exec dgc-platform-daemon-alpha cat /etc/dgc-platform/keys/dgc-platform-daemon.pub`

 2. Connect to the `splinterd-alpha` container.
 You will use this container to run Splinter commands on alpha-node-000.